charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 ### clprolf AND JAVA LIBRARIES

 In order to help users who would want to use existing java libraries as clprolf, a classification proposal of java usual language libraries exists and will grow.
-For example, "@Simu_real_world_obj JPanel extends JComponent implements java.awt.ImageObserver, java.awt.MenuContainer", or "@Compat_interf_capacity (java.awt.)MenuContainer".
+For example, "@Simu_real_obj JPanel extends JComponent implements java.awt.ImageObserver, java.awt.MenuContainer", or "@Compat_interf_capacity (java.awt.)MenuContainer".
 This help is not intended to contain compulsorily all the libraries. clprolf framework annotations are used, while it is existing java code, in order to show that existing java code could be updated, and to help clprolf users.

 ### ALGOL AND clprolf